Symphytum bulbosum

 Symphytum bulbosum, common name bulbous comfrey, is a flowering plant of the genus Symphytum in the family Boraginaceae.

 Description

 Symphytum bulbosum can reach a height between 15 and 50 centimeters.
 The petals are pale yellow, about 1 inch long.
-This plant is flowering in March and April.
+It flowers in March and April.

 Distribution

 It is native to the Mediterranean region and it is present at an elevation of 0–1000 m above sea level.